manjumallya/vue-graph-assignment/README.md

 Most of the business logic stays in the vuex store and presentation is done in the components created.
 The components and vuex store are re-usable , mainataibale and readable.

 Express server is the backend which hosts the api to send the data to FE using the GET call.

-Unit testing tool configured is Jest
+Unit testing tool configured is Jest.
 The automation suite used is Cypress framework to run end to end tests.

 The application is deployed at following location - https://vue-graph-nodes.netlify.app/ using netlify app